rbleattler/mdop-docs/mdop/appv-v5/deploying-microsoft-office-2013-by-using-app-v.md

 After you download the Office 2013 applications through the Office Deployment Tool, use the Office Deployment Tool to convert them into an Office 2013 App-V package.
 Complete the steps that correspond to your licensing model.

-**Summary of what you’ll need to do:**
+**Summary of what you'll need to do:**

 -   Create the Office 2013 App-V packages on 64-bit Windows computers.
 However, the package will run on 32-bit and 64-bit Windows 7 and Windows 8 computers.

 -   Create an Office App-V package for either Subscription Licensing package or Volume Licensing by using the Office Deployment Tool, and then modify the CustomConfig.xml configuration file.

-    The following table summarizes the values you need to enter in the CustomConfig.xml file for the licensing model you’re using.
+    The following table summarizes the values you need to enter in the CustomConfig.xml file for the licensing model you're using.
 The steps in the sections that follow the table will specify the exact entries you need to make.

 <table>
 <colgroup>